 How Ron Simmons Won the WCW World Heavyweight Championship

-Around this time, Vader was running roughshod through WCW and in a program with Sting.
-At a house show in Baltimore, Maryland, Sting was unable to wrestle the main event against Vader for the world title, having been “injured” at the hands of Jake Roberts earlier in the evening.
+At a Baltimore, Maryland show on August 2nd, 1992, Sting could not wrestle the main event against Vader for the world title, having been “injured” at the hands of Jake Roberts earlier in the evening.

-Watch Ron Simmons Win the WCW World Heavyweight Championship:
+Watch fans’ reaction as Ron Simmons wins the WCW World Heavyweight Championship:

 Was Ron Simmons the First-ever Black Champion in Wrestling?